|STANDARDS OF ACHIEVEMENT AND EVALUATION

 Winston-Salem, NC 27127

-- Materials mailed to the North Carolina School of the Arts only may be distributed to other departments and delay processing of your application.
+- Materials mailed to the University of North Carolina School of the Arts only may be distributed to other departments and delay processing of your application.